Skip to content

 Location: US

 Doctor on Demand gives users the ability to connect with psychiatrists, therapists, and primary care doctors all in one app.
-In other words, it’s great for a little bit of everything when it comes to health, a veritable “one stop shop;” however, it’s not the best for treating severe psychiatric illness or prescribing certain controlled medications, including Adderall or Xanax.
+In other words, it’s great for a little bit of everything when it comes to health; however, it’s not the best for treating severe psychiatric illness or prescribing any forms of controlled medications, including Adderall or Xanax.
 It’s a better resource for quick, relatively low-cost comprehensive care, including psychiatry.

 Get started!